 5. You’re Obsessed With All Things Romance

 Hopeless romantics tend to lean into romance in multiple ways, whether following love and wedding accounts on social media, watching romance shows, reading romance novels, or becoming heavily invested in romantic plotlines, art, and music.
 “Usually, hopeless romantics have a positive or happier disposition, as this optimistic perspective is what leads them to wear rose-colored glasses in romance,” says Jenkins.
-“They believe in love and fairytales, they can have youthful energy, are great cheerleaders and supporters of those they love.”
+“They believe in love and fairy tales, they can have youthful energy, are great cheerleaders and supporters of those they love.”

 6. You Lead With Your Emotions

 Hopeless romantics think with their heart instead of their head.
-They feel everything deeply and wear their heart on their sleeve, which can sometimes be a good thing, but this can work against hopeless romantics when reality doesn’t live up their emotionally heightened expectations.
+They feel everything deeply and wear their heart on their sleeve, which can sometimes be a good thing, but this can work against hopeless romantics when reality doesn’t live up to their emotionally heightened expectations.
 Riding this roller coaster of joyful highs and disappointing lows can be incredibly emotionally draining.

-7. You Tend To Idealize Your Partner
+7. You Tend to Idealize Your Partner

 Hopeless romantics have an idealized, one-dimensional view of relationships and dating.
-They might even fall in lust or love with someone without even really knowing them because they’re in love with the idea of a person – not the actual person.
+They might even fall in lust or love with someone without even really knowing them because they’re in love with the idea of a person—not the actual person.
 “They should clarify and write down their deal breakers and needs BEFORE meeting a shiny new person, so when things happen, they can have a reference point made when they weren't under the glow of lust or new interest,” says Jenkins.

 8. You Have a Martyr Complex